hashier/1-2-animation/README.md

 # What is 1-2-animation

 This command line tool generates Poemotion images.
-I actually don't know the real name of those images but you can see those images here: https://www.youtube.com/watch?v=Serhd00QNzo
+I actually don't know the real name of those images but you can see those images here: [youtube video](https://www.youtube.com/watch?v=Serhd00QNzo)

 # How to install it